 The 24 Hour War is a 2016 documentary including actual race footage and interviews with Formula 1 drivers Mario Andretti, Bob Bondurant, and Dan Gurney.
 Family members such as Piero Ferrari, Henry Ford II, and Edsel B. Ford II, narrate what they remember of the races as well.
 There is even some archive footage from Carroll Shelby himself.
-You can click on the following YouTube video of The 24 Hour War trailer—then you can compare the actual footage to how it is depicted in Ford v Ferrari.

 And we’d be remiss if we didn’t mention the 2009 book, “Go Like Hell,” by A.J.
 Baime.
 It tells the remarkable story of how Henry Ford II, with the help of a young visionary named Lee Iacocca and a former racing champion, turned engineer, Carroll Shelby, concocted a scheme to reinvent the Ford company.
 Go Like Hell transports readers to a risk-filled, glorious time in this brilliant portrait of a rivalry between two industrialists, the cars they built, and the “pilots” who would drive them to victory, or doom.
 Twentieth Century Fox says Ford v Ferrari was not based on the book.
 Read it, and you decide.

 There’s been so much written and filmed over the years about what some say is the most spectacular car racing event in history.
 It’s definitely time we viewed it on the big screen.